nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="g-entry-id"></a> Find granules by parent collection entry id

-Find granules matching 'entry\_id param value.
-The 'entry\_id' here refers to the entry id of the collections corresponding to the granules being searched for.
-Entry Id is the concatenation of short name, an underscore, and version of the corresponding collections.
+Find granules matching 'entry\_id' param value where 'entry\_id' refers to the granule's parent collection. 'entry\_id' is the concatenation of short name, an underscore, and version of the corresponding collection.

     curl "%CMR-ENDPOINT%/granules?entry_id\[\]=SHORT_V5"

-Multiple collections may be specified
+Multiple collections may be specified.

     curl "%CMR-ENDPOINT%/granules?entry_id\[\]=MYCOLLECTION_V1&entry_id\[\]=OTHERCOLLECTION_V2"